lvtlover/dwap/README.md

 Try it https://github.com/lvtlover/dwap/releases

-## You are welcome to submit your dwap file that show the power of decentrlized web
+## You are welcome to submit your dwap file that show the power of Decentralised web

 https://github.com/lvtlover/dwap/issues